software-development-project-1/software-development-project-1.github.io/material/introduction.md

 > 5. The Developer's only responsibility in a Scrum Team is to write code
 > 6. The Retrospective event supports adaptation
 > 7. It is the Scrum Master's responsibility to help other members in following the Scrum process
+> 8. In Scrum all the project's requirements are carefully documented to the Product Backlog at the beginning of the project and they shouldn't change during the project

 ## Agile requirement specification